Programs

 Event Type: 1-day Workshop

-We will also be launching our Poetics of Synthetic Language publication.
+We will also be introducing our Poetics of Synthetic Language publication.

 Poetics of Synthetic Language was a multi-month research residency for cultural producers exploring the poetics of large language models and synthetic language generally.
 What happens to the poetics of a work when language is being drawn not from engagement with the world but rather from a large language model trained on a vast corpus of human language?
 What are the risks and opportunities of relying on synthetic language that is not participating in the continuous process of becoming and evolving that defines language running wild in the world?